yappyrocket21/IsaacSim_benchmarkscript/source/extensions/isaacsim.core.experimental.prims/docs/api.rst

     *availability* and according to the listed order.
 The *availability* refers to the state of the simulation in which a backend can be used after instantiating a class.

-    A specific backend can be explicitly requested using the :func:`~isaacsim.core.experimental.prims.use_backend` context manager.
+    A specific backend can be explicitly requested using the :func:`~isaacsim.core.experimental.utils.impl.backend.use_backend` context manager.

 .. warning::

-    If a backend is explicitly requested (using the :func:`~isaacsim.core.experimental.prims.use_backend` context manager) but is unavailable at the time of the request, resulting in a fallback to another backend, a warning is logged.
+    If a backend is explicitly requested (using the :func:`~isaacsim.core.experimental.utils.impl.backend.use_backend` context manager) but is unavailable at the time of the request, resulting in a fallback to another backend, a warning is logged.

 .. warning::